-- 2–3 Tablespoons fresh tender herbs- flat leaf parsley, dill, mint, tarragon, basil, cilantro or oregano
+- 2–3 tablespoons fresh tender herbs- flat leaf parsley, dill, mint, tarragon, basil, cilantro or oregano

 - zest of one lemon

-- ¾ teaspoon kosher salt ( per cup of beans)
+- 3/4 teaspoon kosher salt ( per 1 cup of beans)

-- ¼ teaspoon ground black pepper
+- 1/4 teaspoon ground black pepper

-- chili flakes- optional
+- pinch chili flakes- optional

-- ½ teaspoon whole spice seeds- optional ( coriander, mustard, caraway, cumin)
+- 1/2 teaspoon whole spice seeds- optional ( coriander, mustard, caraway, cumin)

 - In a pint jar, combine the vinegar, olive oil, garlic, herbs, salt, and pepper.
 Place a lid on the jar and shake to combine the marinade.
-Pour the fava beans into the jar, replace lid and shake to coat the fava beans.
-To keep for longer periods of time in the fridge, make sure the oil and vinegar marinade completely covers the beans, adding equal parts oil and vinegar, a tablespoon at a time, pressing down on beans, until completely submerged.
+Place the fava beans into the jar, replace lid and shake to coat the fava beans.
+Refrigerate until ready to use.